 Booking and Solicitation Practices - Booking Principles are BNY Mellon's approach to guide the booking of business to the appropriate legal entity for each client's domicile and product considering local rules, licenses, permissions and product infrastructure.
+BNY Mellon SA/NV ('the European bank') is guided as the main booking entity (where possible) for EU domiciled clients.
 Any proposed booking for non-EU jurisdictions would be subject to the relevant conditions and restrictions from the applicable third country regime for regulated activity.
 Booking Principles are maintained by the lines of business and centrally coordinated through a First Line of Defense Controls Framework.